gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

   - Sindy: "It's all so clean"
     - The Gears: "Central waits for the Makers to return."
     - Sindy: "Like Patient in Darkness."
     - The Gears (sharply): "No. Central still follows instructions.
-Patient in Darkness had evolved."
+Patient in Darkness...deviated."
   - Ride a conveyor past broken mouse bots
     - Gears: "Parts of me.
 Sacrifices are necessary."
   - Lose their footing crossing a shaky walkway